 A Small and Secretive Cat

 The black-footed cat is the smallest wild cat native to Africa.
 It’s a beautiful but apparently uncommon animal whose population is classified as vulnerable by the International Union for Conservation of Nature (IUCN).
-Black-footed cats are nocturnal, secretive and unsociable, but modern research techniques are slowly allowing us to understand their lives in the wild.
+Black-footed cats are nocturnal, secretive, and unsociable, but modern research techniques are slowly allowing us to understand their lives in the wild.
 The scientific name of the animals is Felis nigripes.

 The cats inhabit southern Africa and are found mainly in Namibia, Botswana, and South Africa.
 They live in both savanna and semi-desert areas.
 They are present in some zoos, which allows visitors to see them close up.
 Zoos are often controversial institutions, but some have benefits.
 The best ones provide a good environment for their charges and also play a role in wildlife reproduction and conservation.
 The latter functions are important when a species is in trouble.

 Africa's Smallest Wild Cat

 Black-footed cats are small and lightweight animals.
 Males may reach a little over five pounds in weight but are usually in the four pound range, while females generally weigh around three pounds.
 Although the animals resemble domestic cats in some ways and belong to the same family (the Felidae), they belong to a different species than the housecat.
 Like other members of their family, however, they are often referred to as a "cat".

-Although black-footed cats are small, they are not the smallest wild cat in the world.
+Black-footed cats are small, but they are not the smallest wild cat in the world.
 This honour goes to the rusty-spotted cat of India and Sri Lanka.
 The latter animal weighs between two pounds and three and a half pounds.

 The Life of a Black-Footed Cat